mozilla/meao/_drafts/kuma_report.md

 [Kubernetes Concepts](https://kubernetes.io/docs/concepts/) is a good place to start.
 Here's how some of these concepts are implemented for MDN:

-* Eleven EC2 instances in AWS are configured as **[Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/)**, and joined into a Kubernetes **Cluster**.
-Our Cluster is in the Oregon AWS region, and we call it the Portland Cluster.
-Ten Codes are available for application usage, and the master Node runs the Cluster.
+* Ten EC2 instances in AWS are configured as **[Nodes](https://kubernetes.io/docs/concepts/architecture/nodes/)**, and joined into a Kubernetes **Cluster**.
+Our "Portland Cluster" is in the ``us-west2`` (Oregon) AWS region.
+Nine Nodes are available for application usage, and the master Node runs the Cluster.
 * The ``mdn-prod``
   **[Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)**
   collects the resources that need to collaborate to make MDN work.
 The